 The medallion is pendant on a chain of office, whose links are engraved with the names of all those who have served as Kenyon's president.

-President Nugent's robe is Kenyon purple, with darker purple velvet trim, worn with a beefeater cap.
-Her doctoral sleeves have four velvet chevrons instead of the traditional three of a PhD robe to signify her office.
+President Decatur's robe is Kenyon purple, with darker purple velvet trim, worn with a beefeater cap.
+His doctoral sleeves have four velvet chevrons instead of the traditional three of a PhD robe to signify his office.

 Kenyon's shield and motto pay tribute to the College's founder, Episcopal Bishop Philander Chase, and Kenyon's early benefactors.
 The Latin motto, Magnanimiter Crucem Sustine, is translated as "Valiently bear the Cross."